Aringan0323/weepingangelbot.github.io/technical_description.md

 The main algorithm for box segmentation of the Gazebo human model's body and face is implemented with a FasterRCNN from pytorch.
 For this application the model was fine tuned on just 2 categories: people and faces.

-Fine tuning is a practiced used in transfer learning, where models that are pretrained for general tasks are allowed to keep their low level layers, and their later layers are trained on a specific dataset.
+Fine tuning is a practice used in transfer learning, where models that are pretrained for general tasks are allowed to keep their low level layers, and their later layers are trained on a specific dataset.

 ![alt text](fine_tuning.png "Fine Tuning")